zmedelis/bosquet/README.md

 ## Defining and executing prompts

-This section is available as live via [Clerk](https://clerk.vision/) notebook.
+This section is available as a live via [Clerk](https://clerk.vision/) notebook.
 Start project REPL with

 ```bash